De Zeven Provinciën

 The Kolderstok model of De Zeven Provinciën has been built on a scale of 1:72 - from several available sources.
 Because these sources differ on a few points, the ship’s lines have been completely redrawn for this model kit.
 The stern has been made after one of the drawings of Willem van de Velde (the elder), on display in the National Maritime Museum in Greenwich, UK.

-The model consists of laser-cut keel and frames, complete (single) planking in a combination of walnut and basswood, fully outfitted deck, 3D formed and hand-cast resin ornaments, masts and accompanying rigging.
+The model consists of laser-cut keel and frames, complete (single) planking in a combination of walnut and basswood or oak and basswood, fully outfitted deck, 3D formed and hand-cast resin ornaments, masts and accompanying rigging.
 Sails can be ordered separately as a DIY kit consisting of drawings, manual, sailcloth and blocks.
 The model is fully equipped with complete cannons on all ports.

 ||appr.
 90 cm